UMass fires coach Walt Bell after 2-23 record over 3 seasons - WHIZ News

 AMHERST, Mass.
-(AP) — Massachusetts has fired coach Walt Bell after he went 2-23 over three seasons with the Minutemen.
+(AP) — Massachusetts fired coach Walt Bell on Sunday after he went 2-23 over three seasons leading the Minutemen.

+Athletic director Ryan Bamford announced defensive coordinator Tommy Restivo also had been relieved of his duties.
+Offensive line coach and run game coordinator Alex Miller, a former four-year starter at UMass, was named interim coach for the final three games of the season against Maine, Army and New Mexico State.

 The 37-year-old Bell took over one of the the toughest jobs in major college football in 2019, but showed few signs of turning it around.
 UMass fell to 1-8 on Saturday, losing 35-22 to FCS school Rhode Island.
 The lone victory for UMass this season came against Connecticut (1-8), which made a coaching change earlier this season.